 Option Value Explanation STYLE GRAY/SMEAR There are two ways to blank out the zone to be masked: either using a grey window which entirely conceals the area or by using a semi-transparent smear window which shows the scene without details.
-BLANK ALL ABOVE Blanks out the upper part of the frame shown on the monitor.
-BLANK ALL BELOW Blanks out the lower part of the frame shown on the monitor.
+BLANK ALL ABOVE OFF, 0~80 Blanks out the upper part of the frame shown on the monitor.
+The value means the beginning degree of the vertical position.
+BLANK ALL BELOW OFF, 0~80 Blanks out the lower part of the frame shown on the monitor.
+The value means the beginning degree of the vertical position.
 SET WINDOWS The submenu is used to position and configure the privacy zones (see below).
-SET MASK COLOR 1~13 This is used to select the blanking window color: 0 black 1 ~ 6 grey (1 dark; 6 light) 7 white 8 red 9 green 10 blue 11 cyan 12 yellow 13 magenta
+SET MASK COLOR 0 ~ 13 Zones (see below).
+This is used to select the blanking window color: 0 → black 1 ~ 6 → grey (1 dark; 6 light) 7 → white 8 → red 9 → green 10 → blue 11 → cyan 12 → yellow 13 → magenta

 The two blanking bands (upper & lower) may coexist at the same time.
 The two blanking bands (upper & lower) cannot coexist at the same time in presence of a privacy zone.
 A band will automatically be removed if both bands are enabled and a privacy zone is activated.
 If an attempt to activate a blanking band is attempted with a privacy zone active, the privacy zone will remain active to the detriment of the blank.